When you buy a product through a link on our site, we may earn a commission. Learn More.

 There are, of course, hundreds of bone joints in the human and canine body.
 However, most arthritis strikes in our dogs in the hip joints.
 One common form of arthritis within the hip of a dog is called, “hip dysplasia“.
 Hip dysplasia is very common in many large bred dogs.

-The good news is that, in many cases, over the counter medications found in adult and senior hip and joint supplements can be given to aid in the reduction or possible elimination of a dog’s aches and pains associated with arthritis and hip dysplasia.
+The good news is that, in many cases, over the counter medications like dog calcium supplements can be given to aid in the reduction or possible elimination of a dog’s aches and pains associated with arthritis and hip dysplasia.
 Often, however, the administration of glucosamine and chondroitin may not eliminate the need for joint surgery.

 Are There Side Effects of Hip & Joint Supplements in Dogs?